 The meniscus is a rubbery pad of tissue that cushions the joint between the lower leg and the thigh.
-When the meniscus is torn, the tear can interfere with movement at the joint, sometimes causing the knee to lock up or catch.
-A meniscal tear can also cause pain and swelling.
+When it gets torn, the tear can interfere with movement at the joint.
+This can sometimes cause the knee to lock up or catch.
+A meniscal tear can cause pain and swelling.

 Old Meniscii vs Young Meniscii

 The meniscus has zones, or areas, that are quite different from one another.
 In the outer zone there is a good blood supply.
 This is known as the “red zone”.
 In the inner zone there is not a good blood supply.
 This is known as the “white zone”.
 Without good blood flow to the damaged area, a wound cannot heal.
 This is true of every injury, including a torn meniscus.

 As we get older, the blood flow to the inner meniscus decreases.
 This means that a meniscus tear in a younger person may be treated differently than a meniscus tear in an older person.

 When a provider suspects a torn meniscus, he or she will take a history to find out what situation led to the injury.
 After the history, a physical exam will be performed.

 The symptoms of a torn meniscus can be caused by other types of knee injuries.
 Because of this, imaging tests are usually required in order to verify a diagnosis.
 The first imaging test is usually an x-ray of the knee.
 An x-ray won’t show the torn meniscus itself, but it can show the general condition of the knee.

 After an x-ray is taken, it may be necessary to perform an MRI, or Magnetic Resonance Imaging Scan to see exactly what the problem is.

 How is a Meniscal Tear Treated?